-Background: The technical capacity of health workers to provide Sexual Reproductive Health (SRH) services and information to especially vulnerable people, including indigenous people, needs strengthening.
-As input for the "We Care" project, which works towards the strengthening of such an inclusive approach, a literature study was done looking into what is known about indigenous peoples in Bangladesh in relation to SRH service delivery and information provision.
+Background: Technical capacity of health workers to provide Sexual Reproductive Health (SRH) services and information to especially vulnerable people, including indigenous people, needs strengthening.
+As input for the "We Care" project, which works towards the strengthening of such an inclusive approach, a literature study was done looking into what is known about indigenous people in Bangladesh in relation to SRH service delivery and information provision.

-Method: A literature review was conducted to identify factors influencing SRH service access for indigenous peoples.
-The factors were analysed on the basis of the WHO Framework for operationalizing sexual health and its linkages to reproductive health.
+Method: A literature review was conducted to identify factors influencing SRH service access for indigenous people.
+The factors were analyzed on the basis of the WHO Framework for operationalizing sexual health and its linkages to reproductive health.
 A limitation is that the studies identified only cover a fraction of the 52 indigenous communities living in the country, each with their own social and cultural identity.

 Findings: The studies reinforced the notion that SRH services are currently not inclusive.
-In general, lower access to antenatal, intrapartum & postnatal care for indigenous women was found than on average for women in Bangladesh.
+In general, lower access to antenatal, intrapartum & postnatal care for indigenous women was found than women on average in Bangladesh.
 This was influenced by both health system factors but also cultural notions such as pregnancy and delivery being something natural which only needs support when complications occur.
 The limited existing information on comprehensive sexuality education amongst indigenous people, points towards taboos in discussing issues around menstruation, puberty and (sexual) relationships.
-Large differences in the uptake of contraceptives and counselling were found between the Mru (lower than the national average) and the Garo (higher than average).
-No studies were found on gender-based violence, fertility care, prevention and control of HIV/ Sexual Transmitted Infections, and sexual functioning in relation to indigenous peoples in Bangladesh.
-The inclusion of indigenous representatives in design and monitoring of service provision, enhancing mutual understanding between service providers and ingenious people, as well as building the capacity of service providers to use person-centred approaches whereby diversity of individuals is respected and valued, were found to contribute to inclusion.
+Large differences in uptake of contraceptives and counselling were found between the Mru (lower than the national average) and the Garo (higher than average).
+No studies were found on gender-based violence; fertility care; prevention and control of HIV/Sexual Transmitted Infections and sexual functioning in relation to indigenous people in Bangladesh.
+Inclusion of indigenous representatives in design and monitoring of service provision, enhancing mutual understanding between service providers and ingenious people, as well as building the capacity of service providers to use person-centered approaches whereby diversity of individuals is respected and valued, were found to contribute to inclusion.

-Conclusion: Indigenous peoples living in Bangladesh belong to the group having the least access to SRH service provision which is influenced by health system but also cultural factors.
+Conclusion: Indigenous people living in Bangladesh belong to the group having the least access to SRH service provision which is influenced by health system but also cultural factors.
 There is a lack of research on SRH and indigenous people, with most research concentrating on maternal health.
-Empowering indigenous representatives to voice their needs, building mutual understanding and capacity of service providers to use inclusive approaches, could contribute to improved access to SRH services for indigenous peoples.
+Empowering indigenous representatives to voice their needs, building mutual understanding and capacity of service providers to use inclusive approaches, could contribute to improved access to SRH services for indigenous people.